 The dates indicated are approximate, as many factors, including weather conditions, can have an impact on how long projects take to complete.

 In 2012, the City undertook a major project to rehabilitate the entire length of Riverside Drive, the longest artery in Saint-Lambert.
-Some streets that cross Riverside Drive are included in this project.
-Hickson, Edison, D’Anjou and Du Rhône avenues, as well as a section of Simard Boulevard, will also be rebuilt.
+Apart from a few repair and landscaping works planned for 2021, this project officially ended in fall 2020.
 For more information on that major project, visit the Riverside drive project description page.

 Sidewalk and curb repairs

 Over the summer, crews will be out repairing damaged sections of sidewalks and curbs throughout the municipality.
 This is very short-term work that should not affect traffic.
 For more information, visit the Sidewalk and curb repairs page.

 In mid-September, Hydro-Québec will begin dismantling the old 120-kV underground power line between the Saint-Maxime and Marie-Victorin substations since it has reached the end of its service life and was rebuilt in 2019.

 During this work, motorists, cyclists and pedestrians can expect traffic disruptions in the areas around the worksites, including on Saint-Georges Street and Tiffin Road, among others.
 Signage will be installed to indicate the disruptions and the detour routes to take.
 For full details, visit Hydro-Québec’s website.